vordimous/zilla-docs/src/how-tos/connecting-to-kafka/amazon-msk.md

 3. Create a PKCS12 KeyStore containing the exported certificates that will be referenced by Zilla to complete the `mTLS` handshake with your MSK cluster.

 ::: info NOTE
-If you deployed the Aklivity Public MSK Proxy, then you should already have a Client Certificate that Zilla can use and you can go straight to the second step.
+If you deployed the Zilla Plus (Public MSK Proxy), then you should already have a Client Certificate that Zilla can use and you can go straight to the second step.
 :::

 ### Create a Client Certificate